SacredAntwon/Mark-0-Macropad/README.md

 _Step 3:_ A new directory should now appear for the device.

-_Step 4:_ Drag the file named `firmware.   ` , which should be located in the `firmware` folder in this repo, into the device directory, and the device should then automatically reboot.
+_Step 4:_ Drag the file named `firmware.   ` UPDATE, which should be located in the `firmware` folder in this repo, into the device directory, and the device should then automatically reboot.

 ## Uploading Code
 _Step 1:_ Install a software called [`Thonny`](https://thonny.org) onto your system.